TravisWheelerLab/polyA/README.md

 981	1497	1111	L1PREC2_3end
 ```

-**FIXME** - switch these postions to genomic locations not matrix pos
+TODO: switch these postions to genomic locations not matrix pos

 Matching IDnums correspond to sequences involved in nesting that have been
 stitched back to the original sequence.